 Why are my expected donors missing?

-- Confirm that your activity file includes a valid
+- Confirm that your direct mail/activity file includes a valid

 Account IDorContact ID. - Verify that those ID fields are mapped correctly in your CRM integration settings.